Delhi’s Najafgarh could scorch at 46 degrees Celsius today, says IMD

 The temperature in South West Delhi’s Najafgarh could touch 46 degrees Celsius on Saturday, the India Meteorological Department said.

 Isolated parts of the national Capital will also experience heatwave and severe heatwave conditions.
-A yellow alert, which recommends the residents to be vigilant of changing weather conditions, has been issued for several part of Delhi.
+A yellow alert, which recommends the residents to be vigilant of changing weather conditions, has been issued for several parts of Delhi.

 “According to the forecast, Saturday is expected to record the highest maximum temperature compared to Friday and Sunday,” said RK Jenamani, senior scientist at IMD, Mint reported.
-“From Monday, Delhi will witness cloudy skies and thunder, which will bring down the maximum temperature to 41-42°C.”
+“From Monday, Delhi will witness cloudy skies and thunder, which will bring down the maximum temperature to 41 degrees Celsius to 42 degrees Celsius.”

 In Safdarjung, the temperature could rise up to 44 degrees Celsius.
 Temperature in Gurgaon could go up to 45.3 degrees Celsius on Saturday, said Regional Meteorological Centre of New Delhi.

-Noida, Ayanagar, Mungeshpur and Pitampura could witness temperatures ranging between 43 degrees Celsisus and 45 degrees Celsius.
+Noida, Ayanagar, Mungeshpur and Pitampura could witness temperatures ranging between 43 degrees Celsius and 45 degrees Celsius.

 Heatwave in north western regions, including Delhi, south Haryana, Punjab and Jammu and Kashmir will continue till Sunday, the IMD said.